Skip to content

 Samples, returns, transit consolidation

-If there is any chance the goods will leave the EU again — supplier returns, sample distribution to non-EU buyers, or an Asia-Africa transit hub — bonded re-export skips duty and VAT entirely.
-The savings are usually an order of magnitude greater than the bonded fees.
+If goods will leave the EU again — supplier returns, sample distribution to non-EU buyers, Asia-Africa transit — bonded re-export skips duty and VAT entirely.
+Savings usually exceed bonded fees by an order of magnitude.

 • Duty avoided in full